emmanuel-londono/Z-Prefix-App/README.md

 5. Perform the following command in said terminal:   **```docker-compose up```**

-<sub> This should install all the dependencies, and perform all boot-up processes.</sub>
+<sub> This should install all dependencies, and perform all boot-up processes.</sub>

 6. Wait for the front-end to finish loading, this should be the last container to load before opening the app.